BitesizedLion/userscripts/README.md

 ## License

-These userscripts are released under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use them however you like.
-If you make any improvements or additions to the scripts, I'd love to hear about them.
+These userscripts are released under the [GPLv3 License](./LICENSE).
+You are free to use, copy, distribute and modify the scripts as long as you follow the terms and conditions of the license.
+If you make any improvements or additions to the scripts, I would appreciate it if you shared your changes.